jksr/ballcools/README.md

 Another option ```--note``` can be used as well to specify more info about the genome or other meta info/notes.

 See ```ballcools a2b -h``` for details.

+### Merge BAllC files
+scBAllC files can be merged to create pseudo-bulk BAllC files with command ```ballcools merge```.
+This is a much faster (>30x) replacement comparing merge AllC files directly.
+After merging, you could query the pseudo-bulk BAllC files directly.

+Because tools like ```allcools``` or ```methylpy``` already provides versatile functions for analyzing (pseudo)bulk AllC files, and the larger storage requirement in AllC format on bulk level data is usually tolerable, one can convert the merged BAllC files back to AllC files for downstream analysis.

 ### Query BAllC files
 To query a BAllC file, command ```ballcools query ``` can be used.
 When the corresponding CMeta file is given with the option ```--cmetapath```, information of cytosine context and strandness will be output.
 Otherwise, only the methylation read and total read numbers will be output.